Shopify/git-chain/README.md

 ```

 Git Chain detects the current chain based on the branch you're currently on (a branch can only be part of one chain).
 You can
-specify a chain explicitly by using the `-n` option you already saw during setup.
+specify a chain explicitly by using the `-c` option you already saw during setup.

 ```
 $ git checkout master
 $ git chain rebase
 Current branch 'master' is not in a chain.
-$ git chain rebase -n awesome-feature
+$ git chain rebase -c awesome-feature
 Rebasing the following branches: ["master", "feature-database", "feature-model", "feature-ui"]
 ```